Today we are joined by Ali Spittel, a Software Engineer and Developer Advocate at dev.to, who speaks with us about:

 Joel Hooks: Thank you so much for sitting down and talking with me and as a last question, what's your top tip for anybody that's just getting started to code?

 Joel Hooks: Yeah, have fun.
-I think that's a great message cause its possible and there's so many options and there is fun to be had.
+I think that's a great message cause its possible and there are so many options and there is fun to be had.
 So we can do that.

 Ali Spittel: Totally, totally.